The anomaly of the CMB power with the latest Planck data: Mathematical Framework

 \section{Mathematical Framework}

-In this section we start briefly recalling the definitions of the normalised angular power spectra (NAPS)\cite{Billi:2019vvg}, then we show how to combine them to derive a new class of estimators for the lack of power, based on the usual definition of the variance of a power spectra in the harmonic space.
+In this section, we first briefly recall the definitions of normalised angular power spectra (NAPS)\cite{Billi:2019vvg} and then show how they can be combined to derive a new class of estimators for the lack of power, based on the usual definition of the variance of a power spectrum in harmonic space.